ebellocchia/bip_utils/readme/electrum_v1_mnemonic.md

 Electrum V1 mnemonics are the old type of mnemonics used by Electrum (called "old seed" by the wallet).
 Electrum doesn't generate them anymore but they can still be imported.\
-Electrum V1 mnemonics uses its words list with 1626 words and its decoding/encoding algorithm is similar to Moner mnemonics.\
+Electrum V1 mnemonics uses its words list with 1626 words and its decoding/encoding algorithm is similar to Monero mnemonics.\
 The usage of the Electrum V1 mnemonic library is basically equivalent to the [BIP-0039](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip39.md) one, just replace the `Bip39` prefix with `ElectrumV1`.